Giulio Gabrielli: Cardinalate

 In 1643, Gabrielli was appointed co-legate in Urbino (together with Cardinal Francesco Barberini), a position he held until 1646.
 He participated in the Papal conclave of 1644 but left early due to illness.
 The conclave elected Pope Innocent X.

 He participated in the conclave of 1655 that elected Pope Alexander VII and opted for the deaconry of Santa Maria in Via Lata later that year.
 In March of the following year, he became Cardinal-Priest of Santa Prisca.

 In 1667, he participated in the conclave which elected Pope Clement IX and was appointed Cardinal-Priest of Santa Prassede.
 Less than six months later, he was made Cardinal-Priest of San Lorenzo in Lucina.
 In 1668, he was appointed Cardinal-Bishop of Sabina but, retained the administration of Ascoli Piceno until later that year.

 Later life

 Gabrielli served in a number of Church administrative roles during the period best described as his semi-retirement, including administrator of the Diocese of Rieti and Governor General of Fermo.
-He also participated in the conclaves of 1669-1670, which elected Pope Clement X, and 1676, which elected Pope Innocent XII.
+He also participated in the conclaves of 1669-1670, which elected Pope Clement X, and 1676, which elected Pope Innocent XI.

-He died on 31 August 1677.
+He died on 31 August 1677 from malaria; he was buried in the Gabrielli chapel of Santa Maria sopra Minerva.